-Strain is a summary metric of the cardiovascular load achieved during an individual Activity or over the course of a day.
-It is shown on a scale from 0 to 21.
+Strain is a summarizing metric of the cardiovascular load - the level of strain your training takes on your cardiovascular system as based on your heart rate - achieved during an individual Activity or over the course of a day.
+Strain is scored on a scale from 0 to 21.

 Viewing Strain in the App

 The Strain overview screen in the app provides a summary of the day’s Strain and Activities.
 The overall score displayed represents the Strain you have accumulated over the course of your entire day.

 To view Strain associated with individual workouts, tap the activity button inside the Strain circle.

 To compare your current day's Strain statistics (Calories Burned, Average Heart Rate, and Max Heart Rate) to your previous 30-day average, tap the flip box at the bottom of the screen.